kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Rate_Limiting_API_with_Redis/README.md

     return 'OK', 200
 ```

 The `Limiter` class has one property, `r`, which connects to a Redis server.
 It also has one method, `limit`, which returns a decorator, which returns a wrapper.
 First, it generates a unique key.
-Next, it increments and timeouts the key.
+Then, it atomically increments and timeouts the key.
 Finally, it checks whether the value of the key is greater than the limit.
 If so, it returns `'TOO MANY REQUESTS', 429`.
 Otherwise, it calls the function.

 ### Docker